magdalenajadach/flufi/README.md

 Flufi is financed by the **Jagiellonian University (Uniwersytet Jagielloński)**.

 This initiative is funded by the **Living Lab Useful Research HUB Flagship Programme** as part of the Strategic Programme **“Initiative of Excellence” at the Jagiellonian University**.

+## License
+This project is licensed under the GNU Affero General Public License v3.0 — see the [LICENSE](./LICENSE) file for details.